aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/net/basic-drawing/draw-bezier-curve/_index.md

     // Your code goes here.
 }
 ```

-Replace `"Your Document Directory"` with the actual path to your document directory where you want to save the output image.
+Replace `"Your Document Directory"` with the actual path where you want the bitmap saved.

-### Step 2.2: Set BmpOptions
+#### Step 2.2: Set BmpOptions
 ```csharp
 BmpOptions saveOptions = new BmpOptions();
 saveOptions.BitsPerPixel = 32;
 saveOptions.Source = new StreamSource(stream);
 ```

-In this step, we create an instance of `BmpOptions` and set its properties, such as bits per pixel and the source of the image.
+Here we configure a 32‑bit BMP image and bind it to the stream.

-### Step 2.3: Create an Image
+#### Step 2.3: Create an Image
 ```csharp
 using (Image image = Image.Create(saveOptions, 100, 100))
 {
     // Your code goes here.
 }
 ```

-Here, we create an `Image` with the specified options, setting the width and height of the image.
+The `Image.Create` method allocates a 100 × 100 pixel canvas.

-### Step 2.4: Initialize Graphics
+#### Step 2.4: Initialize Graphics
 ```csharp
 Graphics graphic = new Graphics(image);
 graphic.Clear(Color.Yellow);
 ```

-We create a `Graphics` object and set the background color of the image to yellow.
+We obtain a `Graphics` object and **set background color aspose** to yellow.
+Feel free to change `Color.Yellow` to any other `System.Drawing.Color`.

-### Step 2.5: Define Bezier Parameters
+#### Step 2.5: Define Bezier Parameters
 ```csharp
 Pen BlackPen = new Pen(Color.Black, 3);
 float startX = 10;